fpclass/lecture28/README.md

-# Lecture: Fun with type-level programming
+# Lecture: Applied type-level programming

-Code shown in the CS141 lecture titled "Fun with type-level programming".
+Code shown in the CS141 lecture titled "Applied type-level programming".
 This repository contains an implementation of the infamous Witter coursework, but in Haskell.
 The project is split into three packages:

 ## witter-shared